uheinema/forU/README.md

   - a basic Button class to trigger actions, ie. call a void whatever() method in your applet when pressed.
   - Switch, Slider, List, ... classes derived from that
   - Simple Text input with automatic Keyboard control (Android only)
-  - The Actor class to tie these into a dialog and handle user interaction
+  - The Actor class to tie these into a dialog and handle user interaction (mostly 'behind the scenes')
+  - class UI fot a simple static interface
-  - Clean class structure designed for both ease of use and expandabilty
+  - Clean class structure and API designed for both ease of use and expandabilty
   - much more...

 #### Nothing to declare!